top of page

 10.6 Trail Miles

-to AMC Mohican Outdoor Center tent site
+to AMC Mohican Outdoor Center tent site, NJ

 It was a painful start for me with my foot still hurting as we walked back through the cute town of Delaware Water Gap (another friendly hiker town).
 At least Trail Horse was happy to be sporting his new hiking shoes.